Monday - Friday 9am - 5pm

 Pay Later with Klarna

 Posted on 15/04/2021 by Room to GrowHealth, Room to Grow

-So many children these days seem to suffer from allergies and one of the most common allergies is hay fever.
-Although research suggests that hay fever doesn’t usually affect children until they’re about seven years of age, it can start earlier and can have a huge impact on a child’s enjoyment of life, especially during the holiday seasons.
+So many children these days seem to suffer from allergies and one of the most common allergies is hayfever during the summer, whilst the common cold is apparent during the winter months.
+Although research suggests that hayfever doesn’t usually affect children until they’re about seven years of age, it can start earlier and can have a huge impact on a child’s enjoyment of life, especially during the holiday seasons.

 If you suspect your child has hayfever, then the first step is to make an appointment with your local GP to get a firm diagnosis.
 This is vitally important as what looks to you like hay fever could well be another allergy, such as to dust mites or pet fur.
 Hayfever has defined seasonal symptoms which will appear at roughly the same time every year.
 Strictly speaking, hayfever is an allergy to grass pollens, but some people can also be allergic to tree pollens which are released earlier in the growing season.
 Tree pollen is usually produced in the spring when grass pollens have yet to make an appearance.
 The usual culprits are hazel, birch and elder trees.

 If your child is displaying allergy symptoms during July and August, then it’s probably hayfever and the symptoms may be alleviated by antihistamines (in either tablet or liquid form).
 These are usually available over the counter in the UK and should be taken regularly during hayfever season (not just on the days that the symptoms are being felt).

 Grass pollens are released in the early morning, rising into the air as the day heats up and then falling again in the evening when it’s cooler.
 This means that the symptoms will be at their worst during the morning and evening hours.
 To reduce your child’s exposure to these pollens, try the following tips: